piyush-p256/Arcadia/README.md

 # 🎮 Arcadia

-**Esports Nexus** is a modular, AI-driven backend platform that powers real-time coaching, smart matchmaking, skill analytics, and personalized highlight generation for esports players, coaches, organizers, and fans.
+**Arcadia** is a modular, AI-driven backend platform that powers real-time coaching, smart matchmaking, skill analytics, and personalized highlight generation for esports players, coaches, organizers, and fans.

 ---